the-rdk/the-rdk.github.io/content/book/the_abolition_of_man.md

 ---
-title: "The Abolition of Man by C.S.
+title: "Book Club: The Abolition of Man by C.S.
 Lewis"
 date: 2021-07-25T10:41:52+01:00
 draft: false
 ---